-15.2 If a patient (participant) regains capacity during the trial period

-If a patient, who lacked capacity at point of trial enrolment, regains capacity during their trial involvement and does not wish to continue participation (i.e. does not provide recovered capacity consent), their participation in the trial will stop.
-Permission will be sought to retain and analyse any data already collected (up to the confirmed point when their participation stopped); if, however, the patient does not give permission to retain and analyse the data, it will be destroyed.
+15.2 If a patient (participant) regains capacity during the trial period consent), their participation in the trial will stop.
+Permission will be sought to retain and analyse any data already collected (up to the confirmed point when their participation stopped); if, however, the patient specifically states that they do not give permission to retain and analyse the data, it will be destroyed.
 Where appropriate, permission will also be sought to continue collecting follow up data from central medical records.